 Will Cat Fur Grow Back After Ringworm is Treated?

 Your cat’s fur will grow back after successful treatment of ringworm.
 Bald patches are a symptom of the infection.
-Once it clears up, their fur will return.
+Once it clears up, his fur will return.

 Will Ringworm in Cats Go Away on its Own?

-If a cat with ringworm is not treated, the condition will eventually clear itself up.
+If a cat with ringworm is not treated, the condition will eventually clear up on its own.
 This is not a recommended course of action, though.

-For a start, it could take four months for ringworm to clear up of its own accord.
-Also, this means that your cat will be carrying the ringworm fungi for this entire time.
+For a start, it could take four months for ringworm to clear up.
+Also, this means that your cat will be carrying the ringworm fungi for this entire time, potentially infecting other cats, dogs, and humans.

 Petting a Cat with Ringworm

-While your cat is dealing with their ringworm infestation, you’ll need to handle them with care.
-Remember, ringworm is just as contagious to humans as it is other animals.
+While your cat has ringworm, you’ll need to handle him with care.
+Remember, ringworm is just as contagious to humans as it is to other household pets.

 This does not mean that you should ignore your cat, though.
-As your pet will be quarantined, they’ll need your attention more than ever.
+As your pet will be quarantined, he’ll need your attention more than ever.
+Follow these protocols:

 - Wear gloves while handling your cat and wash your hands with antibacterial soap.

-- Wash your clothing regularly, using a hot cycle.
+- Wash your clothing regularly on a hot cycle.

 - Avoid skin on skin contact with your cat, such as rubbing faces.